-903: LEAGUE CHAMPION
+901: LEAGUE CHAMPION

-- (a) Team with the most points earned during the regular season shall be declared League Champion. - (b) The League Champion will have its name inscribed on a traveling trophy, which will be presented during ceremonies at the year-end tournament. - (c) Each member of the League Championship team will be presented an award during ceremonies at the year-end tournament.
+(a) Team with the most points earned during the regular season shall be declared League Champion.

+(b) The League Champion will have its name inscribed on a traveling trophy, which will be presented during ceremonies at the All-Star game.

+(c) Each member of the League Championship team will be presented an award during ceremonies at the All-Star game.

-904: SCORING LEADERS
+902: SCORING LEADERS

-- (a) The League will recognize the top-ten scoring leaders determined by combined total goals and assists during the regular-season. - (b) The following tiebreakers will be applied: - (1) Fewest major penalties. - (2) Fewest total penalty minutes. - (3) Awards shall be the same for all ten scorers. - (4) Scoring leaders will be presented an award during ceremonies at the year-end tournament.
+- (a) The League will recognize the top-ten scoring leaders determined by combined total goals and assists during the regular-season. - (b) The following tiebreakers will be applied: - (1) Fewest major penalties. - (2) Fewest total penalty minutes. - (3) Awards shall be the same for all ten scorers. - (4) Scoring leaders will be presented an award during ceremonies at the All-Star game.

-905: GOALTENDING LEADERS
+903: GOALTENDING LEADERS